Skip to main content Skip to footer

 Might like to know

 End a page with general and background information.
-You can stop after you've written your important details but if you'd like to include background and more historical information (e.g., funding, sponsorships, improvements, etc.), it should be at the bottom of a page.
+You can stop after you've written your important details, but if you'd like to include background and more historical information (e.g., funding, sponsorships, history, improvements, etc.), it should be at the bottom of a page.
 A visitor that's interested in that information will find and read it.

 Use your sitemap